Swimming Pool Pros and ConsNovember 3, 2017

 People love to go for a swim!
 Pools will always be a much-loved luxury among homeowners because they are perfect for both celebrating and relaxing.
+Having your own pool sounds like a dream come true for many people.
+No more driving to the community pool that must be shared with hundreds of other people.
+However, not everything about owning a pool is fun or easy.
+It is important that homeowners consider all of the pros and cons before deciding whether or not to add a pool to their custom home.
 It’s hard to imagine any drawbacks, but there are indeed a few.
 Here are a few of the biggest swimming pool pros and cons so you can decide for yourself:

 Pros of Having a Swimming Pool